 The modern technique of the pistol is founded on the following principles.

-The Weaver Stance - The modern shooting stance used with the pistol is the Weaver Stance.
+The Weaver Stance - The modern shooting stance used with the pistol is the "Weaver" stance.
+While it is generally attributed to Jack Weaver and Jeff Cooper in the late 60s, J. Henry Fitzgerald demonstrated what would be easily recognized as today's Weaver stance in the early 1930s.
 The Weaver Stance is sometimes thought of as simply two-handed shooting.
-It is, however, a specialized form of two-handed shooting which uses isometric tension to provide recoil control and a stable and versatile shooting platform for the pistol.
+However, in its modern form it is a specific form of two-handed shooting which uses isometric tension to provide recoil control and a stable and versatile shooting platform for the pistol.
 It allows rapid acquisition and target engagement with a powerful sidearm.

 The presentation - This is the drawing technique utilized to allow the swift, consistent, and safe presentation of the pistol, which in turn allows the rapid and accurate delivery of hits on the target.
 It involves smoothness and a precise procedure to accomplish its goal.